markgandy/simba/src/pages/pricing/index.md

 ---
-templateKey: 'pricing-page'
+templateKey: pricing-page
-path: /:locale/pricing
 heading:
   en: Packages
-  es: sPackages
+  es: Paquetes
 description:
   en: >-
     We offer different packages across multiple days that give you a great discount.
 Free camping is included with each of these!
   es: >-
-    sWe offer different packages across multiple days that give you a great discount.
-    Free camping is included with each of these!
+    Ofrecemos diferentes paquetes en varios días que le dan un gran descuento.
+    ¡Acampar gratis está incluido con cada uno de estos!
 packages:
-  - name:
-      en: 3 days
-      es: s3 days
-    description:
+  - description:
       en: Great for a quick introduction to surf and salsa
       es: sGreat for a quick introduction to surf and salsa
     items: